anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

 - **Virtual Network Function (VNF)**: a software implementation of a **Network Function**, capable of running on the **NFVi**.
   - **VNF**s are built from one or more VNF Components (**VNFC**) and, in most cases,  the VNFC is hosted on a single VM or Container.
 - **Cloud native Network Function (CNF)**: An implementation of a Virtual Network Function (**VNF**, as defined by ETSI GS NFV 003) that adheres to the CNCF Cloud Native Definition or a **VNF** that is transitioning to cloud native.
-  >_*Note:*_ This definition is derived from [CNCF TUG White Paper](https://docs.google.com/document/d/1-zqxz5bdCLTuOEvi2ybADR3PcmzbBhNt6YkNnvx-KoA/edit#heading=h.5x0d5h95i329).
+  >_*Note:*_ This definition is derived from [CNCF TUG White Paper](https://docs.google.com/document/d/1-zqxz5bdCLTuOEvi2ybADR3PcmzbBhNt6YkNnvx-KoA/edit#heading=h.5x0d5h95i329), which is still a draft.
 A cloud native **VNF** is microservices-oriented, to increase agility and maintainability, and can be dynamically orchestrated and managed to optimize resource utilization.
 The microservices typically run using a container engine, not directly on the underlaying infrastructure itself.
 The containers themselves may use Linux, Docker or other similar container technology.
 - **Virtual Application (VA)**: A general term for software which can be loaded into a Virtual Machine.
   >_*Note:*_ a **VNF** is one type of VA.
 - **Workload**: Workload refers to software running on top of compute resources such as **VMs** or **Container**s.
 Most relevant workload categories in context of NFVI are: